Become an Inclusive Employers Member today

 Is there a Disability Pride Month flag?

-Yes, there is a Disability Pride Month flag.
-Take a look at the flag below.
+Yes, take a look at the flag below:

 The flag was designed in 2019 by Ann Magill and initially, had a “lightning bolt” band of five bright colours with a charcoal background.